Counting Triangles in Large Graphs on GPU: Introduction

-The recent emergence of frameworks for general-purpose computing on graphics processor units (GPU), such as Nvidia CUDA, started a new branch of research in parallel computing.
+The emergence of frameworks for general-purpose computing on graphics processor units (GPU), such as Nvidia CUDA, started a new branch of research in parallel computing.
 General-purpose GPU offers the computing power of a small cluster for much lower price, but it comes at a cost of certain limitations imposed by the architecture of graphic cards.
 Single Instruction Multiple Data model, high latency global memory, and small cache size are obstacles particularly hard to overcome in case of memory-intensive and highly irregular graph computations.

-Nevertheless, a number of studies show there are methods of dealing with these issues and certain graph problems can be solved effectively on GPU -- examples include minimum spanning tree \cite{VINEET}, connected components \cite{SOMAN}, breadth first search \cite{HONG}, and strongly connected components \cite{BARNAT}.
+Nevertheless, a number of studies show that there are methods of dealing with these issues and certain graph problems can be solved effectively on GPU -- examples include minimum spanning tree \cite{VINEET}, connected components \cite{SOMAN}, breadth first search \cite{HONG,MERRILL}, and strongly connected components \cite{BARNAT}.

-In this paper we propose a parallel triangle counting algorithm together with its CUDA implementation and discuss its performance.
-Running on the 448-core Nvidia Tesla C2050 graphic card we achieve 8 to 15 times speedup over a single-core CPU solution.
-We also examine a setup with multiple GPU.
-We are able to further speed up the computation up to 2.8 times when running on four cards instead of one.
+In this paper we propose a parallel triangle counting algorithm together with its CUDA implementation, and discuss its performance.
+Comparing to a single-threaded CPU solution, we achieve $8$ to $16$ times speedup running on the Nvidia Tesla C2050 GPU, and $15$ to $35$ speedup running on the Nvidia GeForce GTX 980 GPU.
+We also examine a setup with multiple GPUs.
+We are able to further speed up the computation up to $2.8$ times when running on four Tesla C2050 cards instead of one.

-A similar studies have been conducted already by Leist et al.~\cite{LEIST}, and more recently by Chatterjee \cite{CHATTERJEE} and Green et al.~\cite{GREEN}.
+Similar studies have been conducted already by Leist et al.~\cite{LEIST}, and more recently by Chatterjee \cite{CHATTERJEE} and Green et al.~\cite{GREEN}.
 As we argue later, our approach, despite being very simple, significantly outperforms the previous ones.

 This paper is structured as follows.
 Section \ref{sec:alg} outlines the algorithm we use.
 Section \ref{sec:impl} provides the implementation details and discusses the optimizations we employ.
-Section \ref{sec:exp} carefully describes the experiments performed to evaluate our implementation and presents the results of these experiments.
+Section \ref{sec:exp} carefully describes the experiments performed to evaluate our implementation, and presents the results of these experiments.
+Section \ref{sec:comp} compares our algorithm with other approaches to the problem of counting triangles.
 Section \ref{sec:concl} contains our conclusions.